About the Speakers Bureau

 Through Earth Guardian's RYSE program we have partnered with incredible youth speakers who have both the expertise and talent to present on a variety of topics.
 From climate change, to human rights and social justice, to green entrepreneurship and innovation, members of the EG Speakers Bureau from all over the world are amplifying youth perspectives on important and complex issues.

 The Speakers Bureau is a dedicated team of dynamic young leaders who represent the youth voice and the vision of Earth Guardians.
 Our members are available to speak at workshops and trainings, give keynotes at conferences, participate in panels, speak at rallies and school assemblies, and give media interviews.
 Members of the EG Speakers Bureau have been hired to speak at United Nations events, international rallies, and many other high-profile events.

-If you are interested in hiring a member of the EG Speakers Bureau to speak at your event, please fill out the form below.
+If you are interested in hosting a member of the EG Speakers Bureau to speak at your event, fill out the form below.
 Please permit up to two weeks for a response, and note that, due to the schedules of our speakers, we will likely not be able to accommodate short-notice requests.

 Meet Our Speakers